Thought Id offer these as is - befoam refoaming the woofers, which I seem to be taking a long time to get around to having done.

 Check out the build in photo showing the internals.
 Crossovers look decent, enclosed mid driver.

 Sound?
 Have to admint my second impressions were that they sounded better than I'd remembered - and that I'd priced them too cheap!
 Bummer for me, good for the buyer.
-We'd just been listening to 4 other sets of speakers - Energy 22 Red Cons, ESS HD12, Vandersteen 2C, and Kef Cantatas - stuff up to $900.
+We'd just been listening to 4 other sets of speakers - Energy 22 Red Cons, ESS HD12, Vandersteen 2C (not at best, has tweeter switched), and Kef Cantatas - stuff up to $900.
 Then hooked up these Pioneers, and sounded so good for so cheap that ..SOLD.
-Contenders in the $300-400 range of vintage speakers.
+Contenders in the $300-500 range of vintage speakers.
 Quite smooth.
 Bass digs deeper than many in the price range - is robust without taking over.
 Not as good as Ditton 551, and I think I prefer Technics SB6000 - but better than a lot of Sansui speakers I've heard that command similar price.
 Don't have quite the clarity and detail of a better speaker, but well balanced and not offensive.
 Good rock speaker.

 Quite efficient - would estimate around 93-94 dB.
 Was running alongside another speaker rated at 90 dB, and a considerable jump up in volume when switching to these.